ashutoshpandya2502/test/README.md

-# this is over test project
+# this is test project
 which is insurance agent web application used by insurance agent to manage there client for setup you have to first create a virtual environment in python pip install virtualenv